 We have a team of four volunteers who survey the boxes, during the nesting season.
 The results will be used for research, updating the reserves records and also put live onto the Vinters Valley Nature Reserve website.
 Each of the boxes are labelled so they can be identified, when looking through the records.

-The plan, for the 2020 season is to carry out weekly surveys, from April – May, of each box to see which are being used, by which species and what is happening.
+The plan, for the 2021 season is to carry out weekly surveys, from April to the beginning of June (keeping to Coivd-19 and social distancing rules), of each box to see which are being used, by which species and what is happening.